 - Midudi will integrate them into inclusive youth learning groups that help them create small savings accounts and achieve independent living.

 - Midudi will use knowledge from his PFP-IDE Fellowship virtual mentor Dr. Jerry Alliston, of the University of Southern Mississippi Institute on Disability Studies.

 - Aneth Gerana is the founder and director of FUWAVITA, an organization that empowers women with disabilities and enables them to become skilled business owners.

-- Her project will create a professional network and entrepreneurship training initiative for women with disabilities in Dodoma, Tanzania.
+- Her small grant funding will fund an entrepreneurship training initiative for women with disabilities in Dodoma, Tanzania.

 - She will also train women with disabilities on general professional skills, including how to succeed in interviews and manage the finances of a small business.